At Will State: Everything You Need to Know

 An at-will state is one where employers are allowed to adopt an at-will policy for employees that gives both the employer and employee the right to terminate the employment relationship without cause or notice.
 This is allowed in all states but Montana.

 Many job applicants may be shocked to realize that their employment application or company policy establishes them as an at-will employee, which means that they may have their job terminated at any time without cause.

-While most laws offer little protection against termination of at-will employees, an employee can still sue for wrongful termination under a few exceptions which mainly include the employer's violation of labor laws or employee rights.
+While most laws offer little protection against termination of at-will employees, an employee can still sue for wrongful termination under a few exceptions, which mainly include the employer's violation of labor laws or employee rights.

-In addition to being able to let go a worker without cause, employers of at-will employees are also able to change benefits, hours, and wages of an employee without giving a notice or reason.
+In addition to being able to let a worker go without cause, employers of at-will employees are also able to change benefits, hours, and wages of an employee without giving a notice or reason.

 Are You an At-Will Employee?

 Unless otherwise indicated on an employment contract, you are most likely considered to be an at-will employee.
-In the court system, you will generally be regarded as employed at will unless you are able to demonstrate otherwise — typically with written documents that relate to your employment, or oral statements from your employer that might act as an implied contract.
+In the court system, you will generally be regarded as employed at-will unless you are able to demonstrate otherwise — typically with written documents that relate to your employment, or oral statements from your employer that might act as an implied contract.